reteps/real-time-lyrics/readme.md

 + Sampling can lead to the program searching for a very old or relatively unknown song before the main song.

 + The original swear words cannot be recovered if the word is completely starred out.
 E.g. `****` does not work, but `d**k` -> `dick`.

+### Other quirks

+The `out.wav` file and `logs/res_dump.json` are written to the current directory every record / identification cycle.

+I am using my personal login for the `mooflac.com` lyric site.
+Maybe don't change it.
+Otherwise I will have to force users to create their own account for the site.